r. Provisions and Contingent Liabilities / Assets

 12. Managerial remuneration

-The Managing Director and CEO have been deputed from State Bank of India and his remuneration is included under “Employees remuneration and welfare benefits" under “Operating expenses related to insurance business."
+The Managing Director and CEO is on deputation from State Bank of India (SBI) and his remuneration is included under “Employees remuneration and welfare benefits" under “Operating expenses related to insurance business."
+Further, as per IRDAI Master Circular on Corporate Governance for Insurers, 2024 the remuneration of KMPs of insurers on deputation from PSU promoter are allowed to be governed by their respective remuneration rules/guidelines of their PSU promoter.

 Qualitative Disclosures

 The Board Nomination and Remuneration Committee (NRC) oversees and governs the compensation practices of the Company.
-The Company's Remuneration Policy is guided by a reward framework and set of principles and objectives as more fully and particularly envisaged under section 178 of Companies Act 2013, IRDAI Guidelines on Remuneration of Directors and Key Managerial Persons of Insurers dated June 30, 2023 and SEBI Listing Regulations.
+The Company's Remuneration Policy is guided by a reward framework and set of principles and objectives as more fully and particularly envisaged under section 178 of Companies Act 2013, Master Circular on Corporate Governance for Insurers, 2024 and SEBI Listing Regulations.

 • To retain, motivate and promote talent and to ensure long term sustainability of talented managerial persons and create competitive advantage.